 I’m going to tell you a little story about how you might achieve that “all is right with the world” feeling.
 Pay attention because the instructions are specific.

 First, you need to drive to the new Urban Agrarian storefront location at 1235 SW 2nd.
 It’s important the trip is planned sometime between Wednesday and Sunday from 10 a.m. to 6 p.m.
-Otherwise, you’ll miss that good feeling I’m telling you about…well, because the doors will be closed.
+Otherwise, you’ll miss that good feeling I’m telling you about…well, because the doors (that was repaired recently by the guys from garage door repair westchase) will be closed.